14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/french-vanilla-original-candle?variant=42443971821649)
     Availability: Available
     Price: $64.95 USD
-- [Black Raspberry Vanilla Original Candle](https://affinatiliving.com/products/black-raspberry-vanilla-original-candle): Black Raspberry Vanilla Original Candle – 10 oz Delight your senses with the luscious aroma of our Black Raspberry Vanilla Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The fragrance combines ripe black raspberries with smooth vanilla, creating a sweet and inviting ambiance that’s both vibrant and comforting.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a cozy, fruity touch to any room.
-Burn Time – 60–70 Hours
+- [Black Raspberry Vanilla Original Candle](https://affinatiliving.com/products/black-raspberry-vanilla-original-candle): Black Raspberry Vanilla Original Candle – 10 oz Black Raspberry Vanilla is sweet, smooth, and irresistibly rich.
+Juicy berries blend with creamy vanilla for a scent that feels warm and indulgent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Black RaspberryMiddle Notes: Sweet Berry BlendBase Notes: Vanilla Cream Perfect for adding warmth and sweetness to your space, this candle feels inviting and comforting.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:15Z
+  Updated: 2025-12-16T12:57:13Z
   Vendor: Affinati
   Product Type:
   Availability: Available